Our plan is simple

 MA, Calvin College; PhD Michigan State University.
-Experience in Pastoral Counseling and as a Professor of Psychology and Professor of Pastoral Care.
-Executive Board of Society for Christian Psychology.
+Experience in pastoral counseling and as a professor of psychology and counseling.
+Executive Board of Society for Christian Psychology and the Institute for Christian Psychology.
 Publishes frequently in books and professional journals, and often speaks at professional conferences.

 For more: www.linkedin.com/in/eric-johnson-7959a74

 Ian F. Jones, PhD - Professor of Counseling, New Orleans Baptist Theological Seminary